Ansco B2 Speedex

 The little barn in my back yard is another frequent subject, one well suited to the square photograph.
 This is probably the strongest composition I’ve managed of it.
 I’d better screw some plywood to the back of that one door along the bottom, or I’m gonna have critters living in there with my lawn tractor.

 The Speedex’s lens was acceptably sharp but isn’t among the sharpest lenses in my old folders.
-I was pleased to find no darkening in the corners, though.
+It delivers reasonable detail, though.

 Love the downtown shots.
 So charming!